Yusufumben08/My-macropad/README.md

 # My-macropad

 first electronics project.
 I found this last second so i couldnt do much more than this because of the time constraint.
 Made in 5~ hours.
+I have access to a 3d printer and will print the case myself (possibly iterating on it to make it look better.)

 Parts list: <br>
 *Seeed XIAO RP2040<br>